 In the preceding study, we introduced a stochastic aggregation process involving both active and passive clusters [1].
-We generalized the Smoluchowski rate equations and obtained exact results for several kernels.
-In this paper, we apply stochastic aggregation to reaction-diffusion, coarsening and ballistic agglomeration problems.
-Our goal is to examine the range of validity of the mean-field results, and to determine whether the overall scaling behaviour extends to low-dimensional systems.
+We generalized Smoluchowski's rate equations and obtained exact results for several kernels.
+In this study, we apply stochastic aggregation to reactiondiffusion, coarsening, and ballistic agglomeration problems.
+Our goal is to examine the range of validity the mean-field results, and to determine whether the overall scaling behavior extends to low dimensional systems.

-The rate equations approach is mean field in nature, i.e. it is valid only when spatial correlations are absent.
-Formally, it is applicable only in an infinite spatial dimension, or in the presence of an effective mixing mechanism.
+The rate equations approach is mean-field in nature, i.e., it is valid only when spatial correlations are absent.
+Formally, it is applicable only in infinite spatial dimension, or in the presence of an effective mixing mechanism.
 This mean-field theory should also be asymptotically exact when the spatial dimension is sufficiently high.
-In low spatial dimensions, however, significant spatial correlations eventually develop, and the rate-equation approach does not apply in the long-time limit.
-We therefore focus on one-dimensional systems where the spatial correlations are most pronounced.
+In low spatial dimensions, however, significant spatial correlations eventually develop, and the rate equation approach does not apply in the long time limit.
+We therefore focus on one-dimensional systems where spatial correlations are most pronounced.

-We have performed numerical simulations of stochastic aggregation processes with both diffusive and ballistic particle transport.
-The simulations show that the scaling behaviour suggested by the mean-field theory is indeed generic, as it extends to one-dimensional systems.
-We find that two non-trivial model-dependent exponents characterize the survival probabilities of the particles and monomers, respectively.
-The Smoluchowski theory provides reasonable estimates for these exponents.
+We performed numerical simulations of stochastic aggregation processes with both diffusive and ballistic particle transport.
+The simulations show that the scaling behavior suggested by the mean-field theory is indeed generic, as it extends to one-dimensional systems.
+We find that two nontrivial model-dependent exponents characterize the survival probabilities of the particles and monomers, respectively.
+Smoluchowski's theory provides reasonable estimates for these exponents.

-Additionally, we have studied the limiting mass distribution of passive clusters.
+Additionally, we studied the limiting mass distribution of passive clusters.
 Surprisingly, over a substantial mass range, this distribution depends only weakly on the underlying transport mechanism.
 Furthermore, mean-field theory provides an excellent approximation for the limiting mass distribution.

 The rest of this paper is organized as follows.
-The general scaling behaviour is outlined in section 2.
-Predictions of the mean-field theory are summarized in section 3.

-Numerical simulations of stochastic aggregation processes with diffusive and ballistic transport mechanisms are described in sections 4 and 5, respectively.
-A discussion of the results is presented in section 6.
+The general scaling behavior is outlined in Sec.
+II.
+Predictions of the mean-field theory are summarized in Sec.
+III.
+Numerical simulations of stochastic aggregation processes with diffusive and ballistic transport mechanisms are described in Secs.
+IV and V, respectively.
+A discussion of the results is presented in Sec.
+VI.